dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

  {'a': 1, 'b': 0, 'c': 0, 'd': 0, 'z': 1},
  {'a': 0, 'b': 0, 'c': 0, 'd': 0, 'z': 1}]

-However, such methods cannot work for much larger problems.
+However, such brute-force methods are not effective for much larger problems.

 Minor-Embedding and Sampling
 ============================